idleberg/vite-plugin-bookmarklet/README.md

 });
 ```

-In your application, you can now import the code running in your bookmarklet using the `?bookmarklet` suffix.
+In your application, you can now import the bookmarklet code using the `?bookmarklet` suffix.

 ```javascript
 import MyBookmarklet from './my-bookmarklet?bookmarklet';